jkwmoore/vscoderemote_sharc/README.md

 This will setup the local configuration (including a password for you) and store it in your home directory in $HOME/.config/code-server/config.yaml

-After the server started, terminate it with Ctrl+C
+After the server has fully started, terminate it by pressing Ctrl+C .

-Now generate your SSL certificates (these secure the communications between your local device and the endpoint node.)
+Now you should generate your SSL certificates (these secure the communications between your local device and the endpoint worker node running the vscode server.)

 ```
 [te1st@sharc.shef.ac.uk ~]$ setup_ssl_ca_server_client.sh